 InterCall recently released a study that looked at mobile conferencing statistics and surveyed 500 professionals about their experiences with mobile conferencing.
 Read our overview of the study and view the infographic here.
 The study picked up a lot of traction among the business community and inspired posts on:

-I found it interesting that of all the great information in our study, most people were focusing on the stranger aspects of it, like the weird places people take a conference call and the unusual things they do while on a one.
+I found it interesting that of all the great information in our study, most people were focusing on the stranger aspects of it, like the weird places people take a conference call and the unusual things they do while on one.

 Conference Calls Can Be Boring